Healthy Homes Assessment Pakowhai

 Home Assessments Pakowhai for Rental Properties

-There are many things you should look for in a house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
-Some examples include:
+There are a myriad of concerns to look over when conducting a house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
+There are a few examples:

-The consequences of not having a Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of the tenant solutions ruling can be significant for property owners and landlords.
-For specialist assistance, get in touch today and book your rental property house evaluation.
+The consequences of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of an tenancy solutions ruling can have a significant impact for landlords and property managers.
+For specialist advice get in touch today and book your rental property home assessment.

 home assessments for rental properties